Veekash2/Will-you-be-my-Valentine/README.md

 ## A Note on Code Usage

 While I am happy to share this project, I encourage you to use it as inspiration.
-If you use this code as a base for your own project, please give credit where it's due.
-A simple shoutout or link back to this repository is appreciated!

 ---